-- The Undergraduate Language Grants program is open to all undergraduates who will be returning to Northwestern in the fall following their summer language program.
+Undergraduates who will be returning to Northwestern in the fall following the summer language study.
 Students cannot receive ULG funds to participate in language programs following graduation from Northwestern.

-- Summer language programs should provide the equivalent of a year's worth of college-level language instruction.
-Typically, programs must be at least six weeks in duration, and language instruction must be the predominant (if not the sole) aim of the program.
-In exceptional cases, programs shorter than six weeks may be eligible; however, such programs must be approved by the appropriate NU language faculty.
-Additional criteria include:
+Language programs must be at least six weeks in duration, and language instruction must be the predominant (if not the sole) aim of the program.

 - An “immersion” or “intensive” format to study and engage with the language approximately 3-5 hours/day, 4-5 days/week.